beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 ///

-Once again, the app has failed to start because `faker` has not been installed -but why?
+Once again, the app has failed to start because `faker` has not been installed - but why?
 Haven't we already installed `faker`?

 We have - but only in the development environment.
 Your development environment is entirely local to your machine - and is only enabled when